bartenbach/cluster_restart/README.md

 ## Step 1: Create a snapshot at slot 254108256
 You need to stop your validator process if it is still running.

-Use the ledger tool to create a new snapshot at slot 254108256, replacing `<ledger-path>` and `<snapshot-path>` with their respective actual paths:
+Use the ledger tool to create a new snapshot at slot 254108256, replacing `<ledger-path>`, `<snapshot-path>`, and `<incremental-snapshot-path>` with their respective actual paths.
+(Hint: if you haven't changed your incremental-snapshot-path, it's the same as your snapshot path)
 ```
 solana-ledger-tool -l <ledger-path> \
 --snapshot-archive-path <snapshot-path> \